Energy-Lab-Pollution/twitter_search/README.md

+# Twitter Search

+The repository contains the code for searching users on twitter based on a given query, and it then applies several filters to keep the users relevant to us.

 ## File Descriptions

+For the extraction part, the following files are used:

 - **\_\_main\_\_.py:** Entry point of the project.
 Executes the main functionality based on command-line arguments.

-- **config_utils/:** Contains utility functions related to project configuration, such as creating a Tweepy client.
+- **config_utils/:** Contains utility functions related to project configuration, such as creating a Tweepy client, defining constants, etc.

 - **data/:** Directory for storing collected data.
 Includes subdirectories for cleaned and raw data.